-Table 16: Workforce Development Subgrantee Selection Rubric
+Table 15: Workforce Development Subgrantee Selection Rubric

-Maximum points Category Description 30 Credential of Value Points Schedule: • 30 points: Results in a transferrable credential of value to the broadband industry • 0 points: Does not result in a transferrable credential of value 30 Joint Development Points Schedule: 30 points: Developed in partnership between training providers and employers, and which includes ISPs participating in BEAD deployment grant programs.
-20 points: Developed in partnership between training providers and employers 0 points: Not developed in partnership between training providers and employers 20 Efficiency & Efficacy of Program Points Schedule 20 points: Program is demonstrably cost effective and can be completed in a reasonable time.
-0 points: Program is not demonstrably cost effective.
+Maximum points Category Description Priority will be given to projects that result in a credential of value to the broadband industry, such as a degree, certification, or other credential that will improve career opportunities for recipients.
+30 Credential of Value 30 points: Results in a credential of value for the broadband industry 20 points: Provides participant with valuable experience relevant to the broadband industry 10 points: Provides participant with exposure to the broadband industry 0 points: Does not provide credential of value or exposure to the broadband industry 30 Joint Development Proposed project must be developed in partnership with train providers, employers and community-based organizations.
+Collaborate with these entities should be fully detailed in the Collaborate Partnerships section of the Project narrative, including a summary contributions for each organization.
+Points Schedule: 30 points: Developed in partnership with training providers, employ and community-based organizations.
+Demonstrates a willingness engage with West Virginia's Digital Literacy and Digital Navigate programs. • 20 points: Developed in partnership with training providers employers. • 0 points: Not developed in partnership between train providers and employers.
+20 Efficiency & Efficacy of Program Applicant must demonstrate that the project can be completed cost effectively and within the grant period.
+If the applicant is applying to fund an existing program cost effectiveness and timeframe of graduation and job placement will be considered.
+Points Schedule 20 points: Program is demonstrably cost effective and can be completed in a reasonable time.
+O points: Program is not demonstrably cost effective.

 If applicant is applying to fund an existing program, graduation and job placement will be considered.
-20 Cost to Participants Points Schedule: 20 points: Program offered at no cost to the participant AND includes paid work experience 10 points: Program offered at no cost to the participant 0 points: Program not offered at no cost to the participant 10 Wrap-Around Services Ensure participants have the supports they need to successfully complete the program.
-Points Schedule: 10 points: Participants offered any wrap-around services needed to successfully complete the program 0 points: No wrap-around services offered
+Proposed project must be affordable to the participant and include paid work experience.
+Plans to ensure affordability and provide paid work experience should be fully detailed in the Project Description section of the project narrative.
+Cost to 20 Participants Points Schedule: • 20 points: Program offered at no cost to the participant AND ₩ • includes paid work experience 10 points: Program offered at no cost to the participant • 0 points: Program is offered attost to the participant and does not include paid work experience Applicant must detail plans to ensure participants have the support ₽ services they need to successfully complete the program.
+10 Wrap-Around Points Schedule: 10 Services 10 points: Participants offered any wrap-around services needed to successfully complete the program 0 points: No wrap-around services offered

-Workforce grant applicants will be required to satisfy all NTIA BEAD program subgrantee requirements listed in Requirement 9.4, Requirement 11 and in Box 8.8.2 in the Workforce Readiness section below, a.
-How the Eligible Entity will employ preferences in selecting the type of non-deployment initiatives it intends to support using BEAD Program funds;
+Workforce grant applicants will be required to satisfy all NTIA BEAD program subgrantee requirements listed in Requirement 9.4, Requirement 11 and in Box 8.8.2 in the Workforce Readiness section below, Requirement 12.

-Requirement 12.
 For more information about WVDED's workforce development plans and future programs, please see Requirement 12.
+Subrecipients of the workforce program may be required to certify that they will, to the best of their ability, coordinate with the subrecipients of the deployment program.